james-larsen/universal-flat-file-loader/README.md

 * AWS Systems Manager Parameter Store (password_ssm.py)
 * Custom method (password_custom.py)

-**Note: The sms password module current uses keyring to retrieve the SMS Access Key and Secret Key.
+**Note: The ssm password module current uses keyring to retrieve the SMS Access Key and Secret Key.
 A future enhancement will implement a more consistent and customizable means of doing this, but for now you may need to implement your preferred method of securing and retrieving this kind of information**

 ## App Configuration